-- !
-"Because the Fund Manager cannot predict which Existing Trust Deed Loans will be prepaid or when such prepayment will occur, it has not made an adjustment to the discount factor which would take into account the possibility of prepayment in the calculation of exchange value.
-Therefore it is possible that investors who paid cash for their Participation Interests or who exchanged Existing Trust Deed Loans which are not prepaid by their borrowers may be somewhat disadvantaged compared to those investors who exchanged Existing Trust Deed Loans which are later prepaid." (page 19) - !
-"The Fund Manager believes that, assuming a substantial number of the Existing Trust Deed Loans are exchanged for Participation Interests, the Fund should provide a diversified portfolio of Trust Deed Loans with varying interest rates, maturity dates, amortization schedules and locations within the State of California." (page 20) - !
+- "Because the Fund Manager cannot predict which Existing Trust Deed Loans will be prepaid or when such prepayment will occur, it has not made an adjustment to the discount factor which would take into account the possibility of prepayment in the calculation of exchange value.
+Therefore it is possible that investors who paid cash for their Participation Interests or who exchanged Existing Trust Deed Loans which are not prepaid by their borrowers may be somewhat disadvantaged compared to those investors who exchanged Existing Trust Deed Loans which are later prepaid." (page 19) - Interest rates, maturity dates, amortization schedules and locations within the State of California." (page 20) - !
 "In connection with each Existing Trust Deed Loan to be exchanged for Participation Interests and each additional Trust Deed Loan to be acquired by the Fund, the Fund Manager will obtain prior to acceptance by or acquisition by the Fund, a preliminary title report to verify the status of the borrower's title and to determine what liens exist against the property." (page 28) - 104.
-The above statements were material misrepresentations in the BMF 100 prospectus for the following reasons, respectively: - Payments received by the Fund were used for other purposes undisclosed to investors, such as to pay the operating expenses of the related entities. - !
+The above statements were material misrepresentations in the BMF 100 prospectus for the following reasons, respectively:

+- Payments received by the Fund were used for other purposes undisclosed to investors, such as to pay the operating expenses of the related entities. - !
 The former investment advisory clients at the time of this offering did not own an individual interest in a trust deed, but rather had a pro rata interest in a pool of trust deeds.
 Thus, the valuation criteria could not have been theoretically sound and justified as applied to the existing trust deed loans as these loans were already non-performing.

 - !
 The exchange values of the existing trust deed could not be greater than their respective principal balances as these trust deeds were already in default.
 As many of the existing trust deeds were in default, it is not a fair representation that it could be anticipated that many of them would be prepaid, especially since these loans were "hard money loans." - !
 As most, if not all trust deeds were non-performing, the delinquent figures in the prospectus are misrepresentations.
 Moreover, the disclosed delinquency rate is not a fair indicator of future delinquencies as the disclosed rate is incorrect. - !
 The valuation criteria is misleading as the criteria incorporates payments to be received pursuant to each existing trust deed loan as these loans were already non-performing, thus no future payments could be expected. - !
 Investors were materially misled to believe that some of the existing trust deed loans would be prepaid when in fact it was very unlikely at best that a prepayment would occur, as most, if not all of the trust deed loans were non-performing. - !
 As most, if not all trust deeds were non-performing, the contribution of that trust deed, if it was possible, would dilute the value of BMF MIF as that existing trust deed was most likely non-performing. - !
 If a preliminary title report had been obtained with regard to the existing trust deed loans, it would have been discovered that these loans were either non-performing or already in default. - 105.
-Additionally, Belka failed to disclose to the BMF 100 class members the following material facts: - !
+Additionally, Belka failed to disclose to the BMF 100 class members the following material facts:

+- !
 The desire of the First Pension Defendants to avoid a run on the system; - !
 The reason for the creation of VestCorp Securities; - !
 The reason for the change of name from VestCorp of California to Pension Asset Management;